Enable Logging for Package Execution on the SSIS Server

 Select the Advanced tab in the Execute Package dialog box.

 Under Logging level, select the logging level.
-See the table below for a description of available values.
+This topic contains a description of available values.

 Complete any other package configurations, then click OK to run the package.